Our Commitment to the Environment

 Living and working here, our team is acutely aware of their individual and collective responsibilities as custodians of one of the last remaining natural island eco-systems in the world.
 Every day we strive to operate in a more sustainable way to bring you the maximum in comfort, with the least impact to our environment.
 We try to use natural resources as much as possible by using food which grows naturally on the estate including grapefruit, lemons, limes and avocados.
 We have our own kitchen garden full of organic fresh vegetables and herbs which are seeded in the nursery until they are ready to be planted in the garden including cauliflower, cabbage, aubergine, onion, cucumber, celery, carrot, broccoli, spinach, tomato, chive, cilantro, basil and chilli.
 Growing our own produce reduces the amount of carbon emissions that would be generated by delivery trucks and boats carrying imported goods.
 We encourage you to visit the kitchen garden and you are welcome to choose your own vegetables to accompany your meal.
 And if you fancy pottering in the garden, do let us know – there is always plenty to do and room for expansion!

 Although the Islands are surrounded by water, fresh water is scarce and there is no piped-water supply to the highlands.
-To reduce our reliance on desalinated water generated by diesel fuel, we have introduced a rain water collection system with filters and storage which greatly reduces our reliance on deliveries of fresh water by road.
-We are planning to add a second water collection point and to eliminate the need for water deliveries altogether.
+To reduce our reliance on desalinated water generated by diesel fuel, we have our own rainwater reservoir with filters and storage which greatly reduces our reliance on deliveries of fresh water by road.

 We are constantly looking for other ways we can minimise the impact on our environment.
 Other initiatives include recycling all waste and using biodegradable products.
 One of our most popular programs is the reforestation project or “Plant-a-Tree program” here on the estate which is one of the few places where the rare Miconia plant thrives.
 Guests are invited to clear a small patch of ground, prepare the soil and plant a young tree of an endemic species on the Royal Palm Estate.
 In return we will make a plaque with your choice of wording which you can locate by your tree.